status-im/help.status.im/docs/en/messaging-and-web3-browser/send-direct-messages-to-your-contacts.md

 # Send direct messages to your contacts

-A direct message is a communication between you and another person.
+A direct message (or DM, for short) is a communication between you and another person.
 In Status, you can send direct messages to people in your contact list.
 If the person is not your contact yet, [send a contact request][add-a-contact-in-status] first.

 ## Send direct messages